Did you know?

-Farming ceased on Rangatira in the early 1950's and despite considerable recovery of the forest, it was found that Chatham petrel numbers were declining, with only 30 breeding pairs known in the 1980's.
+Even after farming on Rangatira stopped in the early 1950s and a considerable area of forest was recovered, Chatham petrel numbers were declining.
+There were only 30 breeding pairs known in the 1980s.

 A key part of DOC's work on Rangatira island is to ensure that no unwanted pests, like rats or mice, arrive on the island where they might have a serious impact on Chatham petrel and other vulnerable birds.

-Neoprene flaps, designed by Lincoln University, are fitted over the burrow entrances and these allow the petrels through but deter most prions from entering.
+Neoprene flaps, designed by Lincoln University, are fitted over the burrow entrances.
+The flaps allow the petrels through but deter most prions from entering.
 Staff also make regular inspections of the nests during periods of peak prion activity.

 You can help